-"Children's Code" and "Ch.C." means the Louisiana Children's Code, as amended.
+"Children's Code" and "Ch.C." means "La.
+Child.
+Code" mean the Louisiana Children's Code, as amended.

 "District Attorney" means the chief prosecutor for that parish and includes all assistants to that prosecutor.

 "DHH" means the Louisiana Department of Health and Hospitals.